CalebH1208/MR_Data_Visualization_Tool/README.md

 other non-data files.
 Note that when saving data the application will create a MONOLITH.CSV file.
 This should not be modified directly, and is intended to be interacted with purely through the app.

-**VERY IMPORTANT!: THE FOLDER MUST CONTAIN 3 DATA FILES NAMED "1HZLOG.CSV", "10HZLOG.CSV", and "100HZLOG.CSV".
+**VERY IMPORTANT!: FOR LOADING FROM A DIRECTORY, THE FOLDER MUST CONTAIN 3 DATA FILES NAMED "1HZLOG.CSV", "10HZLOG.CSV", and "100HZLOG.CSV".
 EACH OF THESE FILES MUST BE IN CSV FORMAT WITH A SINGLE HEADER LINE CONSISTING OF DATA NAMES.
 EACH OF THESE FILES MUST HAVE A COLUMN NAMED "Time" AS THIS WILL BE USED TO COMPILE THE DATA TOGETHER.**

-If only one CSV is desired, please name it "100HZLOG.CSV" and create files with the other two names and only the contents "Time" This will allow only one CSV to be used.
+If only one CSV is desired, use the "Browse File" option.

 ### Simplest Usage Case
 1. Open the app